Applied Forensic Psychology

 In addition to research and education, social services are the third important axis.
 The expertise cell offers tailor-made training courses and lectures.
 The expertise unit is also available for scientific, methodological and/or practice-oriented support to organisations as emergency services, the police and policy makers.
 Upon request, the unit provides evidence-based advice on specific cases, the implementation of evidence-based assessment and intervention tools relevant and policy considerations.

 Research internship at the expertise unit?

 Do you have a passion for forensic psychology and/or criminology?
 Would you like to participate in our research and service projects and be part of a dynamic team?
 Then we can offer you an interesting and varied internship.
 Interested in a research internship?
-Contact Natalie Aga.
+Contact Tine Vertommen.
 Only for students of the master’s degree programme in Psychological or Criminological Sciences.

 Lectures, diagnostic examinations, and tailored advice